ghabriel-rodrigues/dataducks/README.md

 All of that using a tool where I could reach great performance, talking about time and delivery.
 I also thought about the possibility of data being used by a scientist, becoming important to choose some technologies with support to that kind of extension, which influenced my decision.

 So, I decided to use Django/Python and Mongo.
 I changed Mongo to Postgresql because of Heroku's deployment.
-To do that option was good since Postgree has support to extend the app to DataScience apps.
+To do that option was good since Postgresql has support to extend the app to DataScience apps.

 ## What I'd do differently 🔮💣️
 1. I would create a better layout, using more images, background and probably some animation.